Labor Laws for Salaried Employees 2025 Guide

 Employers should be familiar with the definitions of exempt status and bona fide job duties for salaried employees:

-• Bona Fide Job Duties: The duties test considers whether the employee’s primary responsibilities involve executive, administrative, or professional tasks.
-Managers, accountants, legal professionals, and IT specialists often qualify as exempt employees.
+• Bona Fide Job Duties: The duties test examines whether an employee’s primary responsibilities involve executive, administrative, or professional tasks as defined by federal regulations.
+Job titles alone do not determine exempt status; the actual job duties performed are what matter.

 Overtime and Wages for Hourly Employees